sylvainhalle/PaperShell/Readme.md

 - The ACM conference template can optionally be [fixed](http://jeffe.cs.illinois.edu/pubs/tex/fixacm.sty) to improve some of its "brain-damaged and ugly" fomatting rules (not my words here!)
+- The EPTCS BibTeX file incorrectly handles `doi` fields that contain an underscore.
+  Since we don't know a workaround, the template uses the `plain` biblioragphy style rather than `eptcs`.

 Overriding defaults